RoaaK95/Clean-Air-Day-Finder/README.md

 ## 📦 Usage Example

  - Open the app
- - Search “Baghdad” or click Use my location
+ - Search any city name or click Use my location
  - View top green windows like “Tue 06:00 → Tue 09:00 · 3h”
  - Scroll the chart to see how PM2.5 & temp vary
  - Use hourly tags to see “Good / Fair / Poor” for each hour